ASK BILL ANYTHING! ~ CONTACT FORM BOTTOM OF PAGE

 And, it’s Important to Know That You Can Use a 1.3mm Gun, (like the AirGunsa®/Iwata® Clear-Coat Gun Below), For Other Solvent-Based Paints, as Well!
 I’ve even shot 2-Part, Bare Metal Epoxy Primer through my Gun With Great Results!

 I use this exact gun & I love it.
-I have another clear-coat gun by iwata that was over $600 and it’s not that much better.
+I have other clear-coat guns by iwata & 3M® that were all over $600 each, and none of them are better.
 You may be able to find it or something similar for less, I don’t know off-hand.

 Question: I was wondering if you have a catalog of your art files and your patina products for coloring steel?
 I find this stuff very interesting.
 Thank you, Steve.
 S.

 Answer: STEEL F/X® Patinas & Dyes are Found Only on This Site.
 You Will Not Find Them at Any Retail Outlets or Steel Yards.

 Hello, If you were to use a paintbrush to apply dyes, would it leave streaks?
 Does it dry up in airbrushes and would need some sort of thinner?
 Thanks, Ryan

 QUESTION: Hi Bill.
 Is there any way that I can produce a patina that will give the color pictured below, or will I have to rely on dyes, etc?

 I love your site and I enjoy the videos you post.
 I was hoping you could help me with a question.
 I’m looking for a sage green patina for 22 gauge mild steel.
 I’ve attached a photo of a steel cactus which has the color I’m going for.
 It’s galvanized steel and the makers claim that the patina will not rust any further except around the spot welds.
 Thanks for your help.
 Rick